Oil prices slide on expectations of higher supply, weaker demand

 Meanwhile, the Organization of the Petroleum Exporting Countries (OPEC) last week cut its world oil demand forecast for the fourth quarter by 330,000 barrels per day (bpd) from last month's forecast, as high energy prices hampered an economic recovery from the COVID-19 pandemic.

-Europe has become the epicentre of the COVID-19 pandemic again, prompting some governments to consider re-imposing unpopular lockdowns, while China is battling the spread of its biggest outbreak caused by the Delta variant.
+Europe has again become the epicentre of the COVID-19 pandemic, prompting some governments to consider re-imposing unpopular lockdowns, while China is battling the spread of its biggest outbreak caused by the Delta variant.

 Russia's Rosneft, the world's second-biggest oil company by output after Saudi Aramco, warned on Friday of a potential "super cycle" in global energy markets, raising the prospect of even higher prices as demand outstrips supply.

-(Additional reporting by Naveen Thukral and Roslan Khasawneh; Editing by Kenneth Maxwell, Ana Nicolaci da Costa and Maju Samuel)
+(Additional reporting by Naveen Thukral and Roslan Khasawneh; Editing by Maju Samuel and Steve Orlofsky)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)